-Taylor lived by the words of former Vogue editor Diana Vreeland during the design process: "Never fear being vulgar, just boring," and we're so glad she did.
+Taylor lived by the words of former Vogue editor-in-chief Diana Vreeland during the design process: "Never fear being vulgar, just boring"—and we're so glad she did.
 "My style is unorthodox and uncomplicated," she said.
 "I don't play by the rules, and I embrace my passion for offbeat beauty.
 I'm not a loyalist to any one style; I buy what I love and make it all work together."
-Ahead, Taylor shares her style notes and stories behind her decorating technique, color scheme, and greatest challenge.
+Ahead, Taylor shares her style notes, the stories behind her decorating technique, her color scheme, and her greatest challenge.

 No home renovation is complete without a few setbacks along the way.
 But for Taylor, the challenges began before the first wall was even torn down.
 "The house was never on the market," she said.
 "A friend alerted me to a possible sale, and I knocked on the door.
 The family was managing a complicated estate, so the transaction took longer than we would have liked.
 After we closed, finding time for the remodel was a challenge.
 My husband, Erick, is an architect, so he worked closely with our contractor while I focused on the finishing details."